 — Walt Disney

-The American Red Cross of North Texas serves a population of over nine million people across 121 counties in some of the state’s most geographically and weather-diverse landscapes.
+The American Red Cross of North Texas serves a population of more than nine million people across 121 counties in some of the state’s most geographically and weather-diverse landscapes.
 The Red Cross in North Texas works with the American Red Cross National Headquarters in Washington, D.C., and the international Red Cross and Red Crescent network to support preparedness and response related to hurricanes, floods, explosions, fires and the effects of war.

 Critical Infrastructure Project: RC View